Nevada State College is the only four-year, comprehensive public institution in the state of Nevada.

 Established in 2002, NSC is a member of the Nevada System of Higher Education.
 NSC is the second-tier in the state's three-tier higher education system, positioned between the two-year colleges and the research institutions.

 NSC places a special emphasis on the advancement of a diverse and largely under-served student population.
-Students are taught by faculty who serve as mentors and guides in classrooms with an average size of only 23 students.
+Students are taught by faculty who serve as mentors and guides in classrooms with a student to faculty ratio of 17 to 1.

-NSC has grown to offer over 35 high-demand majors and minors.
+NSC has grown to offer more than 45 high-demand majors and minors.
 Curriculum is developed based upon the needs of communities in Nevada, business and industry, and the demands of its students.
 Top programs include nursing, education, business administration, biology and psychology.

 Classes are offered online, in-classroom and as a hybrid of both.